smlx/piv-agent/docs/content/en/docs/setup.md

 Save the output identity to a file (for example, `~/.config/age/identities.txt`) so you can use it to encrypt or decrypt files with `age`.

-{{% alert title="Warning" color="warning" %}}
+> [!WARNING]
-Running the `generate-seeds` command a second time will generate new random seeds and new identities.
+> Running the `generate-seeds` command a second time will generate new random seeds and new identities.
 The old seeds will remain in the credential store so existing files can still be decrypted, but you will receive different identity strings.
-{{% /alert %}}

 ### Offline Recovery Identity (Break-Glass)